SkepticalTech/PGM-XML-Reference/Map XML info.md

 <br/><br/>
 ###[Game Modes](id:gameModes_S)

 All game modes are compatible with each other except for Blitz, it will not work with any other game mode.
 For example you can mix `<wools>` and `<destroyables>` however all objectives have to be completed for the match to end.
-It is common for maps to only have 2 teams, although more are possible it usually just causes confusion.

 * Use common sense when mixing game modes.